 (3) identity disturbance: markedly and persistently unstable self-image or sense of self ( I don’t know who I am because my parents did not reflect who I was back to me hence, I also do not understand my feelings or have a sense of self.

 (4) impulsivity in at least two areas that are potentially self-damaging (e.g., spending, sex, Substance Abuse, reckless driving, binge eating).
 (Regulating Behaviours or dissociative behaviours that helped me adapt to the insane environment I was brought up in.

-(5) recurrent suicidal behavior, gestures, or threats, or self-mutilating behavior ( Regulating behaviours).
+(5) recurrent suicidal behaviour, gestures, or threats, or self-mutilating behaviour ( Regulating behaviours).

 (6) affective instability due to a marked reactivity of mood (e.g., intense episodic dysphoria, irritability, or anxiety usually lasting a few hours and only rarely more than a few days) (Hyper or hypo arousal within the nervous system).

-(7) chronic feelings of emptiness ( Neglect and invalidating environment creates loss of identity).
+(7) chronic feelings of emptiness ( Neglect and invalidating environment create a loss of identity).

 © Crystal Arber